jazzband/django-polymorphic/docs/admin.rst

 This can be controlled by setting the ``polymorphic_list`` property on the parent admin.
 Setting it to True will provide child models to the list template.

+If you use other applications such as django-reversion_ or django-mptt_, please check +:ref:`third-party`.

 Note: If you are using non-integer primary keys in your model, you have to edit ``pk_regex``, for example ``pk_regex = '([\w-]+)'`` if you use UUIDs.
 Otherwise you cannot change model entries.